General Graduation Requirements

 |Area D Elective|

-Select either an additional lower-division D2 or an upper-division D course
+High-Unit: Select either a lower-division D2 or an upper-division D course

 |LIFELONG LEARNING AND SELF-DEVELOPMENT (AREA E)|

 |GE ELECTIVES IN AREA B, C, AND D|

 |GE Electives - Select courses from two different areas; may be either lower- or upper-division levels (Standard)||8||X|